cap-js/calesi/samples/remote-service/readme.md

-# Eventing/Messaging - Sample
+# Remote Service - Sample

-Sample app based on [Incident Management](https://github.com/cap-js/incidents-app) for showcasing how to consume events in a CAP application emitted from a remoted service.
+Sample app based on [Incident Management](https://github.com/cap-js/incidents-app) for showcasing how to integrate a CAP based application to a remote service.
-> This tutorial is built on top of remote service sample.
-For the convinience of the developers we had duplicated the files in both the remote service sample and also here.

 ## Business Use Case

 In this tutorial, we will integrate SAP S/4 HANA Cloud Business Partner API to the Incident Management Application.

 When a new incident is created by the processor, he/she had to assign the incident to a customer on behalf of whom they are receiving the phone call.
 This option to choose customer will be given as a value help and the list of customers in the value help will be fetched from SAP S/4HANA Cloud system.
 We will be using S/4HANA Business Partner API for the same.
-Whenever the email address of the corresponding Business Partner changes in SAP S4HANA Cloud System, an event gets triggered and consumed by the Incident Mangagement application.
-The modified data is then persisted in the SAP HANA database.

 ### Setup